oven-sh/bun/docs/cli/build.md

 {% /codetabs %}

+## Why bundle?

-Bundling is a key piece of infrastructure in the JavaScript ecosystem.
+The bundler is a key piece of infrastructure in the JavaScript ecosystem.
 As a brief overview of why bundling is so important:

 - **Reducing HTTP requests.** A single package in `node_modules` may consist of hundreds of files, and large applications may have dozens of such dependencies.
 Loading each of these files with a separate HTTP request becomes untenable very quickly, so bundlers are used to convert our application source code into a smaller number of self-contained "bundles" that can be loaded with a single request.
 - **Code transforms.** Modern apps are commonly built with languages or tools like TypeScript, JSX, and CSS modules, all of which must be converted into plain JavaScript and CSS before they can be consumed by a browser.
 The bundler is the natural place to configure these transformations.